jaimetur/PhotoMigrator/README.md

 I hope this can be useful for any of you.
 Enjoy it!

+# ROADMAP:
+## 4.0.0 (No estimated date):
+- [ ] Include Apple Support (just for downloading)
+    - [ ] -adAlb, --apple-download-albums
+    - [ ] -adAll, --apple-download-all
+    - [ ] -auAlb, --apple-upload-albums
+    - [ ] -auAll, --apple-upload-all
+- [ ] Include native support for Google Photos through API (See: https://max-coding.medium.com/loading-photos-and-metadata-using-google-photos-api-with-python-7fb5bd8886ef)
+    - [ ] -gdAlb, --google-download-albums
+    - [ ] -gdAll, --google-download-all
+    - [ ] -guAlb, --google-upload-albums
+    - [ ] -guAll, --google-upload-all
+- [ ] Allow Google Photos and Apple Photos as TARGET in AUTOMATED-MODE
+- [ ] Add option to filter in all Immich Actions:
+    - [ ] by Dates
+    - [ ] by Country
+    - [ ] by City
+    - [ ] by Archive
+    - [ ] by Person

 ## Credits

 <span style="color:grey">(c) 2024-2025 by Jaime Tur (@jaimetur).</span>